 Whilst by breast and bra issues were resolved through just one expert bra fitting, developing the sense and strength to oppose sexual objectification took years.
 Not only had men taught me that my sexual appeal was my most valuable asset, but so had the media.
-In particular the music industry was (and still is) overtly objectifying women with not only their lyrics, e.g. Robin Thicke’s ‘Blurred lines’ epitomising the urban term ‘rapey’ but music videos by female artists themselves, such as Niki Minaj, using their bodies to sell sex.
+In particular the music industry was (and still is) overtly objectifying women with not only their lyrics, e.g. Robin Thicke’s ‘Blurred lines’ epitomising the urban term ‘rapey’ but music videos by female artists themselves, such as Niki Minaj, using their bodies to sell their music.
 The sexual objectivation of women within pop culture is a topic that deserves its own dedicated article, but it certainly influenced my self-perception.
 Most notable for me is what the women are wearing in these sexist videos; underwear.
 Apparel that I adore and value is being used to objectify and degrade women.

 With Bravissimo being the first place for many young women to get fitted, it is commendable and responsible that they stock brands that pitch to women and not male desire.
 The designs and imagery are constructed to convey comfort, shape and femininity that starkly contrast with brands who present their models provocatively e.g. draped over car bonnets, in orgies, bent over or tied up; images that portray sexual objectification.